 1: Improving the capacity of the local electricity network

 The OpenLV software platform will measure and manage activity within the substation and will allow the substation to temporarily link with other substations to increase capacity, or release capacity through active management of the local electricity network via new software applications (apps), if required.
 This will also improve system security, as temporary load issues can be mitigated by sharing load between substations until the demand decreases.
 By doing this, it will reduce the need for network reinforcement and will therefore save money for customers through reduced network operator costs.

 The OpenLV software platform can be used to provide data about the local electricity network to customers or groups of customers, with the aim of providing benefit to customers.
 The project will work with community groups to see if apps can be developed and installed that they can benefit from.
 We are inviting people to come up with novel ideas for using this data, either in the form of an app or in any other way.

 Third party companies will be able to develop and release their own apps for the platform to provide benefit to the operator and customers.
 EA Technology will provide the base API (Application Programming Interface) to work from.

-The OpenLV Project team is looking for anyone within industry and academia to come forward with ideas for new apps that can utilise LV network data to provide benefits to Distribution Network Operators, community groups, the wider industry and, of course, customers.
+The OpenLV Project team has invited anyone within industry and academia to come forward with ideas for new apps that can utilise LV network data to provide benefits to Distribution Network Operators, community groups, the wider industry and, of course, customers.